Q1. Our current voting system, called “First-Past-The-Post” (FPTP), has been used in B.C. since 1956. So, why are people complaining about it now?

 A. On average, voter turnout is higher in places using Pro Rep. People know their vote is important, because almost every vote makes a difference in electing a representative of their chosen party.

 Q9.
-With Pro Rep, will there still be regions in the province that have no government MLA to represent them?
+With Pro Rep, would there still be regions in the province that have no government MLA to represent them?

-A. Having a Pro Rep system will ensure that every sizeable region of the province will have at least one government MLA to represent them as well as at least one opposition MLA.
-This way, there is always someone to hold the government accountable.
+A. Having a Pro Rep system would ensure that every sizeable region of the province would have at least one government MLA to represent them as well as at least one opposition MLA.
+This way, there would always be someone to hold the government accountable from each region.

 Q10.
 If Pro Rep is so good, why do some people oppose it?

-A. There’s no doubt that some people don’t like change, and some may be unaware of the many benefits of Pro Rep. Some politicians fear Pro Rep because it will put an end to governments being elected with a mere 40% of the vote.
+A. There’s no doubt that some people don’t like change, and some may be unaware of the many benefits of Pro Rep. Some politicians fear Pro Rep because it would put an end to governments being elected with a mere 40% of the vote.
 On the other hand, fourteen separate study groups appointed by provincial or federal governments in recent history have favoured updating our voting system to Pro Rep. For explanations about some of the myths spread about proportional representation, see prorepfactcheck.ca.

 A. A good starting point is https://www.fairvote.ca/resources/ For a recent but dense book summarizing a lifetime of research by the world’s leading expert on electoral systems: Arend Lijphart 2012 Patterns of Democracy (348 pp) .